juanroesel/avalanche-ds/workplan/workplan.md

 ## **Technical approaches**

-Key question to answer: *"What language characteristics distinguish these themes?"*
+In this section, we will discuss different technical approaches that could provide a compelling answer to the general question: *"What language characteristics distinguish these themes?"*, as well as to the more specific questions:

+* *What kind of visualizations could aid the analyst’s understanding of the language that distinguishes these themes?*

+* *What kind of visualizations will help analysts to communicate their findings with our clients?*

-**Simple and more complex approaches**
+### **Simple and more complex approaches**

 * Simple approaches (working primarily with "meaningful" text):
     * Text analytics:
         * Conduct basic text analytics (token frequencies, lexical density, POS tags, etc)